 - Will the rack fit? – Check not only for the necessary floor space, but also make sure to not choose a rack higher than your ceiling will comfortably allow.
 Remember to factor in head clearance for pull-ups.

-- Will it really fit though? – Also consider the equipment space needed.
-Are you left with any space around the perimeter of the rack?
-Can you move around the rack to load the bar?
+- Will it really fit? – Also consider the equipment space needed.
+Are you left with ample space around the perimeter of the rack?
+Can you move around the rack to load/unload the bar?
 Will the bar rub against the wall?
-Olympic barbells are over 7′ long, so measure twice.
+Remember that Olympic bar are over 7′ long.

-- Does the manufacturer offer the accessories you want? – Who cares how many add-ons they have if they don’t have the ones you want.
-Some have dozens of accessories, some have only a few, and the worst have none.
-In some cases, accessories cross-compatible.
+- Does the manufacturer offer the accessories you want? – Doesn’t matter how many accessories they have if they don’t have the ones you care about.
+Some have dozen of accessories, some have only a few, and the worst have none.
+In a number of cases the accessories are cross-compatible.

 - Is it the right size? – If you’re a tall guy, don’t buy an 85″ high rack.
-If you’re unusually short, maybe don’t buy a 108″ high rack.
-Consider all the dimensions: the depth (the space between uprights where the bar will travel), the height, and the width (the opening).
-Generally the cheaper the rack, the shorter and narrower it is.
+If you’re unusually short maybe don’t buy a 108″ high rack.
+Consider all the dimensions; depth (the space between uprights where the bar will travel), the height, and the width.
+Generally the less it costs (the cheaper the rack), the shorter and narrower it is.

 - Does the rack offer anchor holes? – There are only a handful of power racks that are not intended to be anchored to the foundation or a lifting platform.
 If you perform kipping pull-ups or want to attach a dip station, you should probably make sure you can anchor the rack down somehow.

 - Is the rack easy to use and adjust? – Some standard equipment is annoying to use.
 For instance, the pin and pipe safety system is what you get with a number of racks by default.
 It’s slow and horrible to use, and you will probably upgrade sooner rather than later to spotter arms, straps, or drop-ins.
-It may be cheaper to select the option you prefer when you buy rather than adding it later.
+It’s usually cheaper to select the options that you prefer when you buy rather than adding it later.

-- Does the rack have a stabilizer? – Again, most racks are intended to be anchored down.
-Despite that fact, some racks have a stabilizer bar that runs along the bottom backside of the rack that keeps the rack stable when it’s not anchored.
+- Does the rack have a stabilizer? – Most power racks are designed to be anchored down.
+Despite that fact, some racks have a stabilizer that runs along the bottom rear of the rack that keeps the rack stable when it’s not anchored.
 These bars are a hindrance and get in the way of both your feet and your bench.
-Make sure this bar is either not present, is removable, or is thin enough to almost be flush with the ground.
-The image below is Rogue’s stabilizer; it’s both optional and removable; as it should be.
+Make sure this stabilizer is either not present, is removable, or is thin enough to almost be flush with the ground.

 - How is it shipped?
 Make sure the parts fit where you want to assemble it.
 Some racks are in pieces, others are completely welded except for the crossmembers.
-Will you be able to get those parts through doorways, curved stairs, narrow hallways, etc?
+Are you able to get those parts through doorways, curved stairs, narrow hallways, etc?

 - How much is shipping?
-Racks are big and heavy and expensive to ship, and they almost always ship via LTL freight.
+Racks are big, heavy, and can be expensive to ship, and they tend to ship LTL freight.
 You may find one with a price you like but the rack costs half as much more just to ship.
 Some retailers ship certain units for free.
-Check that shipping rate before you get too attached to any particular rack.
+Double check on that shipping rate before you get too attached to any particular rack.

 Power Rack vs Squat Stands